 What is Your Experience with <insert key school initiative>?

 This question is why advance research is key.
 If you already know the key school initiatives, you’re ready to go with examples, or research.
 Sometimes, it may be so new that it didn’t turn up in your preparation research.
 Don’t be afraid – you can still handle this one well!

 Answer keys: If you have experience with the topic, you’re well-prepared to knock this one out of the park.
 Make sure your examples include how you’ve worked with the initiative in the past.
 If not, be ready to describe how you’ll learn more.
 Emphasize the practitioners in the building as experts you can learn from.

 Avoid: Assuming that your experience matches perfectly with the school version.
 Positioning yourself as THE expert.
 Pretending you know something you don’t.

 Example: “Project based learning is a passion of mine.
 In my current role, I’ve led several inservices on it and mentor newer teachers on implementing PBL.
 I also know that each school takes a slightly different approach, so I’d be eager to learn from you how it works here.
 As a teacher I’ve….”

 How Do You Ensure All Students Are Successful At This School?

 It’s amazing to me how many applicants miss the richness of this question and fail to use it to establish themselves as exceptional candidates.
 This is literally the entire point of an educational leadership job.
 Treat it that way.

 Answer keys: Voice a clear commitment to equity.
 Name student outcomes as a priority.
 Recognize individualized approaches.
-Give an example of how you’ve done this in your current practice.
+Give an example of how you’ve done this in your current practice or leadership role.

 Avoid: Blaming students or families for underperformance.
 Giving the impression that you have low expectations for any group of students.